aetonsi/pwsh__JsonIntegrity/README.md

 # pwsh__JsonIntegrity
-Powershell util to check whether a given string is valid JSON.
+Powershell tool to check whether a given string is valid JSON.

 # Usage
 ```powershell